 Since God’s Law had been part of Jewish life for over 1,000 years, Paul could not have been saying it was first implemented during his lifetime.
 Therefore he had to mean he was not accountable for his sins (violations of God’s law) from birth but became so at some point during his life.
 And since he was still alive when he wrote the book of Romans he couldn’t have been referring to his physical death when he said, “The commandment came, sin sprang to life and I died.”
 He had to be speaking of the time during his life when he became accountable for his sins and lost his eternal life.

 Therefore, Paul was saying he was born with eternal life and had it until the time he became accountable for his sins.
 At that time the penalty for his sins (which is death) was levied against him and he no longer had eternal life.
-This chain of events was obviously not unique with Paul, but applies to all children.
+This chain of events was obviously not unique to Paul but applies to all children.